So, you want to know about half-life? No, not the first-person shooter video game that came out in 1998. Wow,1998, that’s twenty years ago.

 Why Do We Measure The Half-life And Not The Full Life?

-Should we account for the entire impact of the drug?
+Should we account for the entire impact of the chemicals?
 Well, yes, and we are.
 See, the percentage of substance that is not eliminated during the half-life is the active part of the substance.
 So, we want to start by measuring the stuff that is active in your system; not the other stuff.

 Also, people have a lot harder time burning fat.
-So, for the urine and plasma, it could take up to 3-4 days for the half-life of the drug.
+So, for the urine and plasma, it could take up to 3-4 days for the half-life of the substance.
 In some cases, depending on the method of consumption and amount ingested, it could take up to 10 to 12 days.

 Now, to clarify, the half-life of marijuana has nothing to do with the literal ‘high’ that you get while using it.
 It merely has to do with how long it is present and active in your body.